These are some of the companies impacted by the Silicon Valley Bank collapse

 Roku

-Streaming platform Roku also indicated in a filing that SVB held about $487 million, or 26% of the company's cash or cash equivalents as of March 10.
+Streaming platform Roku reported in a filing that SVB held about $487 million, or 26% of the company's cash or cash equivalents as of March 10.

 The company added that it has $1.4 billion in cash at "multiple large financial institutions."

-"At this time, the Company does not know to what extent the Company will be able to recover its cash on deposit at SVB," read the filing, signed by CFO Steve Louden.
+"At this time, the company does not know to what extent the company will be able to recover its cash on deposit at SVB," Roku said in the filing.

-Louden added that he believes the company's "cash and cash equivalents balance and cash flow from operations will be sufficient to meet its working capital, capital expenditures, and material cash requirements from known contractual obligations for the next twelve months and beyond."
+Chief Financial Officer Steve Louden said in the filing that Roku has enough cash on hand "to meet its working capital, capital expenditures and material cash requirements from known contractual obligations for the next 12 months and beyond."

 Summer Health